|Under the Regulations, applicants may obtain citizenship of Malta upon the completion of a three-stage process, consisting of:

 It is expected that the timeframe from submission of a residency application to the issuance of the relevant e-residency card is 15 working days.

-- 1. The main applicant must select a registered agent, who will submit the residency application and ensure relevant payments are made to the Community Malta Agency on behalf of the main applicant.
+1: The main applicant must select a licensed agent, who will submit the residency application and ensure relevant payments are made to Community Malta Agency on behalf of the main applicant.

-- 2. Once the application and payments are received by the Community Malta Agency, it performs Tier 1 due diligence on the main applicant/dependants and requests a first police clearance.
+2: Once the application and payments are received by Community Malta Agency, it performs Tier 1 due diligence on the main applicant/dependants and requests a first law enforcement clearance.

 At the residency stage, the following costs apply: